Search by Keyword

 Emerick continues: “As the songwriter, Ringo acted as the de facto producer for the track, and in one of our rare conversations, he asked me if I could make the vocals in the middle section sound as if they were being sung underwater.
 It was one the the few times during the 'Abbey Road' sessions that I was challenged to come up with a new kind of sound, and I jumped at the opportunity.
 After some experimentation, I discovered that feeding the vocals into a compressor and triggering it from a pulsing tone (which I derived from George Harrison's Moog Synthesizer) imparted a distinctive wobbly sound, almost like gargling.
 It was weird, almost like something out of a cheesy science-fiction movie, but Ringo loved the result.”
 By 11:15 that evening, this fun session finally came to a close.

-The next day, July 18th, 1969, a decision was made to rerecord Ringo's lead vocal on the song.
+The next day, July 18th, 1969, a decision was made to re-record Ringo's lead vocal on the song.
 Paul and Ringo arrived sometime after 2:30 pm at EMI Studio Three on this day for this purpose, Paul first putting in yet another attempt at nailing down his lead vocals for “Oh!
 Darling.”
 Paul wasn't happy with his vocal work on this day, but Ringo proceeded to capture the perfect vocal performance for his song shortly thereafter, even double-tracking it in spots, something he hadn't done on a lead vocal since "Matchbox."
 “For once, Ringo sang the lead vocal with confidence,” Geoff Emerick asserts.
-Ringo also overdubbed what Mark Lewisohn describes in his “Recording Sessions” book as “sundry percussion” onto the song, which appears to be light accents from his drum kit.
-By 8 pm, this recording session was complete, which also completes the recording of “Octopus's Garden.”
+Ringo also overdubbed what Mark Lewisohn describes in his “Recording Sessions” book as “sundry percussion” onto the song, which appears to be tom-tom beats from his drum kit, recorded along with backing vocals from Paul and George.
+Also recorded on this day was Paul playing bass notes of a piano along with George doubling them on guitar.
+After an undocumented reduction mix, the end result on the final eight-track tape, according to Kevin Howlett's writing in the "Abbey Road" 50th Anniversary book, is "bass on track one, drums on two, bubbly sound effects and wobbled 'underwater vocals' on three, bass notes of a piano and a guitar doubling them on four, tom-tom beats and backing vocals by Paul and George on five; more backing vocals by Paul and George and a lead vocal overdubbed on six, piano and George'e lead guitar on seven, John's guitar on eight."
+By 8 pm, this recording session was complete, which also completed the recording of “Octopus's Garden.”

 This is not to say that they all went home for the day at this point.
-They then immediately proceeded into the control room of EMI Studio Two to create a releasable mix of the song.
-George Martin and engineers Phil McDonald and Alan Parsons first worked at creating a mono mix, which was strange since albums were only released in stereo by this time.
+Instead, they immediately proceeded into the control room of EMI Studio Two to create a releasable mix of the song.
+George Martin and engineers Phil McDonald and Alan Parsons first worked at creating a mono mix, which was strange since Beatles albums and singles were only released in stereo by this time.
 Nonetheless, they made seven attempts at a mono mix and then five attempts (numbered 10 through 14) at a stereo mix, the final mix being the one used on the released album.

 Sometime in 1996, George Martin and Geoff Emerick returned to the master tapes of the original rhythm track The Beatles made on April 26th, 1969 in order to create a mix of 'take two' for inclusion on the compilation album “Anthology 3.”
 The entire take was included on this release with Ringo's sarcastic comment “Well, that was superb!” from the end of 'take eight' tacked on at the end.
 The listener can hear how fully formed the arrangement was at this early stage, lead guitar work and all, with only new lead vocals and minimal overdubs being added later to get it to its complete state.